pdehne/mithril-scroll-restoration/README.md

 m.route(document.body, "/", Routes);
 ```

-Finally wrap your top level component in the provided ScrollRestoration component, for example:
+Wrap your top level component in the provided ScrollRestoration component, for example:

 ```
 const Layout = {